- Ocean Diamond

-By now, your knowledge of Adelie, chinstrap and gentoo penguins will be matched by your ability to differentiate between a leopard, fur or Weddell seal.
-Terms like ‘bergy bits’ and pancake ice will seem normal, too.
+By now, your knowledge of adelie, chinstrap and gentoo penguins will be matched by your ability to differentiate between a leopard, fur or Weddell seal; and terms like ‘bergy bits’ and 'pancake ice' will seem normal.
 As you head back towards the Drake, Zodiac excursions will continue to fill your days, while the Expedition Team will help fill in any blanks that remain in your newly acquired knowledge of the Antarctic.

 Re-crossing the Drake, Antarctica fades away and you’ll take with you a collection of memories to last a lifetime.
-Excited conversations with your newfound friends will make the time passing the Drake Passage fly by, independent of weather and sea conditions.
-Your Expedition Team will round up their series of lectures as well, perhaps with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.
+Excited conversations with your new-found friends will make the time passing the Drake Passage fly by.
+Your Expedition Team will continue their series of lectures, perhaps concluding with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.

-Today you’ll say goodbye to your Expedition Team and your fellow travelers.
-Disembark in the morning so that you may catch your homeward bound flights.
+Say goodbye to your Expedition Team and fellow travelers.
+Disembark in the morning and transfer to the airport for your homeward bound flights.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.